Dental Care and Cancer:

 “Dentistry combines many of my passions.
 It’s not just about teeth – dentistry is about helping others change their lives through science, skill, and art!
 Dentistry is engineering and construction with a calling for ministry and healing.
 General dentistry for me has always included cosmetic dentistry.
 So, being a dentist is like being the ultimate interior decorator!
 I am so happy to have this opportunity to welcome you to our office, and I pledge I will give you 110%.
 I am here to provide you with excellent care in all aspects of treatment, dentally and emotionally.”

-You can schedule with this Lincoln, NE dentist, or her partners, online 24/7 at a Nebraska Family Dentistry Location near you.
+You can schedule with this Lincoln, NE dentist, online 24/7 at South Lincoln Family Dentistry.
 This “dentist for cancer patients near me” serves the local communities close to Lincoln.
 Communities include Waverly, Davey, Raymond, Garland, Ceresco, Greenwood, and Malcolm, Roca, Bennet, Firth, Crete, Hickman, and many more!